How to Set Up Conversions in Google Tag Manager & GA4: The Definitive Guide with JSON Templates [2026]

 • Direct, Social, Referral, Paid

-• Full eCommerce: Revenue, purchases, average order value, conversion rate — all broken down by channel
+• Full eCommerce: revenue, purchases, average order value, conversion rate — all broken down by channel

-For example, with AI Traffic Analytics you can see that ChatGPT sent you 88 sessions with 1 purchase worth €153, while Google organic sent 5,371 sessions with 42 purchases worth €3,929, and AI traffic has a 73% engagement rate (very high).
+Here's a real example.
+With AI Traffic Analytics, one of our clients could see that ChatGPT sent them 88 sessions with 1 purchase worth €153, while Google organic sent 5,371 sessions with 42 purchases worth €3,929.
+And that AI traffic had a 73% engagement rate — well above other channels.

 Summary and template downloads